thcasey3/lrengine/docs/source/introduction.rst

     Example parent directory

-Import the lrengine package,
+Import the lsframe package,

 .. code-block:: python

-    import lrengine as lr
+    import lsframe as lr

 Create an object that contains a **frame** with at minimum one column that is the names of the files or folders in the supplied directory,